 I am trying to do some design optimization using a gradient-based method.
-For that I have written an analysis code that has a ton of parameters (some of which I want to optimize), that are stored in data structures (structs).
+For that I have written an analysis code that has a ton of parameters (some of which I want to optimize), that are stored in data structures (struct

-The problem is that I am running into type conversion errors when trying to use ForwardDiff or ReverseDiff to get gradients, because in those data structures the parameters’ types are set to Float64.
+The problem is that I am running into type conversion errors when trying to use ForwardDiff or ReverseDiff to get gradients, because in those data structures the parameters’ types are set to Float64

 As an example consider the following. (note that this is a phenomenally stupid example, but it highlights what I am trying to do).